BC Recovery Benefit

 - Eligibility requirements

-If you were asked to submit additional documents to support your application, provide your confirmation number or Case ID when you submit your documents online or by mail:
+If you were asked to submit additional documents to support our review of your eligibility, provide your file number or Letter ID when you submit your documents online or by mail:

 Use our secure document uploader tool.
 This is the fastest and most secure way to send documentation.